-Are they you feeling exhausted and fatigue in recovery?
+Are you feeling exhausted and fatigued in recovery?
 You’re far from alone.

 When you are in a narcissistic relationship, if that was a family member, friend, boss or partner due to all the manipulation, gaslighting, blame-shifting, silent treatment, triangulation, projection, mental and possibly physical abuse, life is extremely draining both mentally and physically.
 You slowly stop taking care of your own needs, your own wants, your own dreams, and your own mind to take care of all the narcissist’s needs and wants, often leaving you walking on eggshells and with lots of unexplained illnesses, anxiety and depression.